 The wood is pretty durable, but the weak spot is along the grain.

-Anyone who considers using an ash bat must be aware of the ‘Logo Up’ rule; the barrel logo must face up when making contact.
+Anyone considering using an ash bat must know the ‘Logo Up’ rule; the barrel logo must face up when making contact.

 The ball will strike the strongest part of the bat here; if the logo is facing anywhere but up, you risk your bat splintering.